freeCodeCamp/guide/src/pages/algorithms/sorting-algorithms/quick-sort/index.md

 ---
 ## Quick Sort

-Quick sort is an effiecient divide and conquer sorting alorithm.
-It works by recursively partitioning the list along a pivot element.
+Quick Sort is an efficient divide and conquer sorting algorithm.
+It works by recursively partitioning the list along with a pivot element.

-Average case time complecity of Quick Sort is O(nlog(n)) with worst case time complexity being O(n^2).
-The choice of the pivot plays an important role in determinng the efficiency fo the sort algorithm.
+Average case time complexity of Quick Sort is O(nlog(n)) with worst case time complexity being O(n^2).
+The choice of the pivot plays an important role in determining the efficiency of the sort algorithm.

 The steps involved in Quick Sort are :
 - Picking an element, the pivot element, from the array.